ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "Have you been doing anything fun recently," asked Samantha.
 She noticed that Rebbecca was wearing very revealing clothing, much more than her usual self.
 She had a short skirt, tight shirt with a low neckline, and she was obviously wearing a push up bra.

   "Not really.
-I was chatting with some people on the internet the other day"
+I was chatting with some people on the Internet the other day"

   "Really?
 Who?"